aberan/js-accordian/README.md

 //additional variable you want to keep track of var foo = { a: 1, b: 2 };

-var functions = (function(foo) {
+//object containing various callback functions to pass to the accordian var functions = (function(foo) {
 	return {
 		callback: function() {